open-policy-agent/opa/docs/content/rest-api.md

 | `input` | `any` | No | The input document to use during partial evaluation (default: undefined). |
 | `options`  | `object[string, any]`           | No | Additional options to use during partial evaluation.
 Only `disableInlining` option is supported. (default: undefined). |
 | `unknowns` | `array[string]` | No | The terms to treat as unknown during partial evaluation (default: `["input"]`]). |

+### Request Headers

+- **Content-Encoding: gzip**: Indicates the request body is a gzip encoded object.
+- **Accept-Encoding: gzip**: Indicates the server should respond with a gzip encoded body

 #### Query Parameters